-Whether or not you’re on a low-carb diet, eating more vegetables is always a great idea.
+Whether you’re on a low carb diet or not, eating more vegetables is always a great idea.

-Here is a list of the 21 best low-carb vegetables to include in your diet.
+Here is a list of the 20 best low carb vegetables to include in your diet.

 Bell peppers, also known as sweet peppers or capsicums, are incredibly nutritious.

-One cup (149 grams) of chopped red pepper contains nine grams of carbs, three of which are fiber (4).
+One cup (149 g) of chopped red pepper contains 9 g of carbs, 3 of which are fiber (4).

-It provides 93% of the Reference Daily Intake (RDI) for vitamin A and a whopping 317% of the RDI for vitamin C, which is often lacking on very low-carb diets.
+The same serving size provides 26% of the Daily Value (DV) for vitamin A and a whopping 212% of the DV for vitamin C, which is often lacking in very low carb diets.

-Green, orange and yellow bell peppers have similar nutrient profiles, although red pepper is highest in certain antioxidants.
+Green, orange, and yellow bell peppers have similar nutrient profiles, although their antioxidant contents may vary.

-Bottom Line: Bell peppers are anti-inflammatory and high in vitamins A and C. They contain 6 grams of digestible (“net”) carbs per serving.
+Bell peppers are anti-inflammatory and high in vitamins A and C. They contain 6 g of digestible (net) carbs per serving.

 Broccoli is a true superfood.

-One cup (91 grams) of raw broccoli contains 6 grams of carbs, two of them fiber (8).
+One cup (91 g) of raw broccoli contains 6 g of carbs, 2 of which are fiber (

-It also provides more than 100% of the RDI for vitamins C and K.
+It also provides 90% of the DV for vitamin C and 77% of the DV for vitamin K.

-Bottom Line: Broccoli contains 4 grams of digestible carbs per serving.
-It’s high in vitamins C and K, may reduce insulin resistance and help prevent cancer.
+Broccoli contains 4 g of digestible carbs per serving.
+It’s high in vitamins C and K and may reduce insulin resistance and help prevent cancer.

 Asparagus is a delicious spring vegetable.

-One cup (180 grams) of cooked asparagus contains 8 grams of carbs, four of which are fiber.
-It’s also a good source of vitamins A, C and K (9).
+One cup (180 g) of cooked asparagus contains 7 g of carbs, 4 of which are fiber.
+It’s also a good source of vitamins A, C, and K (

-Bottom Line: Asparagus contains 4 grams of digestible carbs per serving.
+Asparagus contains 3 g of digestible carbs per serving.
 It’s a good source of several vitamins and may help protect against certain types of cancer.

 Mushrooms are extremely low in carbs.

-A one-cup (70-gram) serving of raw white mushrooms contains just 2 grams of carbs, 1 of which is fiber (15).
+A 1-cup (70-g) serving of raw white mushrooms contains just 2 g of carbs, 1 of which is fiber (

-In a study of men with metabolic syndrome, eating 100 grams (3.5 ounces) of white mushrooms for 16 weeks led to significant improvements in antioxidant and anti-inflammatory markers (17).
+In a study involving men with metabolic syndrome, eating 3.5 ounces (100 g) of white mushrooms for 16 weeks significantly improved antioxidant and anti-inflammatory markers (

-Bottom Line: Mushrooms contain 1 gram of digestible carbs per serving.
+Mushrooms contain 1 g of digestible carbs per serving.
 They can reduce inflammation in people with metabolic syndrome.

 Zucchini is a popular vegetable and the most common type of summer squash.
-Summer squash has a long shape and soft skin that can be eaten.
+Summer squash is long with soft edible skin.

-In contrast, winter squash comes in a variety of shapes, has an inedible rind and is higher in carbs than summer varieties.
+In contrast, winter squash comes in various shapes, has an inedible rind, and is higher in carbs than summer varieties.

 Yellow Italian squash and other types of summer squash have carb counts and nutrient profiles similar to zucchini.

-Bottom Line: Zucchini and other types of summer squash contain 3 grams of digestible carbs per serving and are high in vitamin C.
+Zucchini and other types of summer squash contain 3 g of digestible carbs per serving and are high in vitamin C.